|Max Working Load|

 Q: Is the PowerSeat just a mechanical ascender?

 A: The certification of the PowerSeat allows it to be used as a powered ascender for access, as well as rigged to assist with hauling and pulling.
-For example, cliff rescue (when anchored to a strong point), or in conjunction with a tripod for confined space/winching operations.
+For example, high angle rescue (when attached to an appropriate anchor), or in conjunction with a tripod for confined space/winching operations.

 Q: Is the PowerSeat only rated for single person use?

-A: No, the PowerSeat can be used in tandem rescue situations to a maximum working load of 273 kg (601.9 lb).
+A: Although ideal for one person, the Electric PowerSeat can also be used in tandem rescue situations to a maximum working load of 300 kg (661.4 lb).

 Q: What happens if I inadvertently exceed the working load of the PowerSeat?

 A: The gas PowerSeat engine is designed to stall when the working load is exceeded.
 The electric PowerSeat has a thermal cut-out within the transformer to stop power to the seat.
 In both cases, the seats are free to descend to release the load.
 The seats can be restarted to continue use.

 A: Rate of climb is 15 m per minute at 120 kg (42.2 ft per minute at 265.6 lb).
 11 m (36.09 ft) per minute at 273 kg (600 lbs).

 Q: What training is required?
 Can anyone use the PowerSeat?